google/php-crc32/README.md

 CRC32 implementations, that support all crc32 polynomials, as well as (if you install the pecl extension) hardware accelerated versions of CRC32C (Castagnoli).

-Supports PHP 5.4 though PHP 8.2.
+Supports PHP 7.4 though PHP 8.2.
+Older PHP versions are supported with "v0.1.0".

 # Usage